 Behind every name on every waiting list is a whole world of people who love them.
 Meet Eli's world.

 Sarah is the Eli's encouraging anchor.
-As Eli has struggled with fatigue, Sarah has been the rock for Eli to lean on and the ever-present parent EmmaGrace has needed.
+As Eli has struggled with fatigue and decreasing health, Sarah has been the rock for Eli to lean on and the ever-present parent EmmaGrace has needed.
 Her love isn't always loud; but, it's consistent, tireless, and absolutely unwavering.
-Sarah's prayers, encouragement, and motivation is what keeps Eli fighting for better days ahead.
+Sarah's prayers, encouragement, and motivation is what keeps Eli fighting.
+Her faith in Christ helps keep the family centered and looking ahead to a better future.

 EmmaGrace is six years old, impossibly joyful, ever energetic, and completely convinced that her dad can do anything.
-She loves dinosaurs, sparkly things, sidewalk chalk masterpieces, and all of the yummy food that her daddy makes.
+She loves dinosaurs, flamingos, sparkly things, crafts... all of the crafts, and every bit of yummy food that her daddy makes.
 She may not fully understand the seriousness of Eli's illness, but she knows her daddy is always tired and that he needs to get better so they can do all the fun things she dreams up together.

 Eli's mom never stops fighting for her child — no matter how old he gets.
 His mom has been a fierce, loving presence throughout his life and his journey with kidney disease.
 Her faith and her love are an irreplaceable gift to this entire family and her willingness to always be present and to help however she can is what helps keep things moving forward.